We are always investigating new methods to help prevent blindness.

 Teleophthalmology: Dr. Jorge Cuadros and other international experts discuss technical issues, digital imaging and their experiences practicing different teleophthalmology applications.
 Opthalmologists and other professionals can find relevant and important information for setting up their own programs.

-Teleretinal Imaging: Our CEO, Dr. Jorge Cuadros, along with 2 other experts, co-wrote this book to provide guidance on how to implement digital teleretinal screenings successfully in various settings.
+Teleretinal Imaging: Dr. Jorge Cuadros, along with 2 other experts, co-wrote this book to provide guidance on how to implement digital teleretinal screenings successfully in various settings.
 It is comprised of high quality information for professionals involved in eye care delivery.

 Diabetic Retinopathy and the cascade into vision loss: Despite diabetic retinopathy being a highly preventable and treatable disease, there are still many people who lose their vision due to "cascading morbidities".
 These can be "(1) chronic conditions, (2) social or relational factors, and (3) economic and practical resources."